PCMDI/input4MIPs_CVs/docs/dataset-overviews/solar.md

 ### SOLARIS-HEPPA-CMIP-4-4

 v4.5 resolves issues with MEE short-term variability.
-There are no changes to SSI/TSI.
+Hence v4.4 is retracted.
+There are no changes to SSI/TSI (so, if you have used v4.4 for SSI/TSI, you do not need to restart).
 The original comment from the data provider is <a href="https://github.com/PCMDI/input4MIPs_CVs/issues/139#issuecomment-2493311999">here</a>.
 For further information, see <a href="https://solarisheppa.geomar.de/cmip7">SOLARIS-HEPPA release notes</a>.